 ASK: How does it make you feel when a family member or friend hugs you?
-(Allow students to respond.)

 - 2. Students stand in a circle.
 Give the teddy bear to a student. - 3.
 Play a song about God's love from the music CD while the students pass the teddy bear around the circle. - 4.
-Stop the song at random. - 5.
-Whoever is holding the teddy bear when the song stops receives a group hug from the entire class at once. - 6.
-Repeat the activity, giving several different students the opportunity to receive a group hug. - 7.
-Transition to the lesson.
+Stop the song at random.
+Whoever is holding the teddy bear when the song stops receives a group hug from the entire class at once. - 5.
+Repeat the activity, giving several different students the opportunity to receive a group hug. - 6.
+Transition to the Bible study.